Go back to all articles

 How Granularity Influences the Load Testing Results solution scheme

 We send the runtime data from every load script to InfluxDB.
-Scripts written on JavaVU and C are receiving the data differently.
+Scripts written on JavaVU and C receive the data differently.

 JavaVU